Has it dawned on you yet that...

 "Is the 'Little You' Watching?"

 The "Little You" is an imaginary, third-person observer available to help you be more effective in your interactions and relationships with others.
-A powerful tool for enhancing your ability to communicate in healthy ways.
+It's a powerful tool for enhancing your ability to communicate in healthy ways.

 "Is Winning Everything?"